salesforce/OmniXAI/docs/index.rst

 #. **Transparency for healthcare and finance**: Why does the model make such judgement?
 Is the judgement reasonable?

-Compared with other existing explanation libraries (such as IBM’s AIX360, Microsoft’s InterpretML, Alibi and explainX), our library has a comprehensive list of XAI capabilities and unique features including the following:
+Compared with other existing explanation libraries (such as IBM’s AIX360, Microsoft’s InterpretML, Alibi and explainX), our library has a comprehensive list of XAI capabilities and unique features include the followings:

 #. **Data analysis/exploration**: Analyzing feature correlations, checking imbalance issues.
 #. **Support most popular explanation methods**: Many explanation methods can be applied to analyze different aspects of a ML model.